 Finally, brush the glaze generously on top of the warm apple spice cookies and enjoy!

-I hope you and your family love these delicious apple cookies as much as we do!
+I that these tips help and that you and your family love these delicious apple cookies as much as we do!

 More Incredible Fall Desserts: